General Application for GST/HST Rebates

 A printed book is not:

-• an assemblage of blueprints, patterns or stencils; or
+• an assemblage of blueprints, patterns or stencils

 Children's clothing

-The following goods are qualifying children's clothing for purposes of the point-of-sale rebate:
+The following goods are qualifying children's clothing for the purposes of the point-of-sale rebate:

-The following goods are not qualifying children's clothing for purposes of the point-of-sale rebate:
+The following goods are not qualifying children's clothing for the purposes of the point-of-sale rebate:

 Children's footwear

-Children's footwear designed for babies, girls, and boys, that have an insole length of 24.25 centimeters or less.
-Children's footwear eligible for the point-of-sale rebate would not include footwear that is used exclusively in sports or recreational activities (such as skates, rollerblades, ski boots, or cleats).
+Children's footwear designed for babies, girls, and boys that have an insole length of 24.25 centimetres or less qualify for the point-of-sale rebate.
+Qualifying children's footwear does not include footwear that is used exclusively in sports or recreational activities (such as skates, rollerblades, ski boots, or cleats).

 Children's diapers

-Diapers, including cloth and disposable diapers designed for babies and children, diaper inserts and liners, rubber pants, and training pants.
+Diapers, including cloth and disposable diapers, designed for babies and children, diaper inserts and liners, rubber pants, and training pants qualify for the point-of-sale rebate.
 Incontinence products are generally zero-rated under the HST.

 Children's car seats

-Children's car seats and car booster seats that are restraint systems or booster cushions that conform to the Canada Motor Vehicle Safety Standards 213, 213.1, 213.2, and 213.5 under the federal Motor Vehicle Restraint Systems and Booster Seats Safety Regulations.
+Children's car seats and car booster seats that are restraint systems or booster cushions that conform to the Canada Motor Vehicle Safety Standards 213, 213.1, 213.2, and 213.5 under the federal Motor Vehicle Restraint Systems and Booster Seats Safety Regulations qualify for the point-of-sale rebate.

 Qualifying heating oil